-For a detailed, comparative analysis of provisions in all 50 states and DC that can leave children more vulnerable to forced marriage and the harms of early marriage, or help keep them safe, please see Tahirih's report, Falling Through the Cracks: How Laws Allow Child Marriage to Happen in Today's America (August 2017; updated appendices forthcoming Summer 2019).
-Tahirih's report, a short backgrounder on child marriage in America, and other key resources are available at tahirih.org/childmarriagepolicy.
-For more information about the national legislative landscape or about how a particular state's marriage-related laws or proposed legislative reforms may impact children, contact the Tahirih Justice Center at policy@tahirih.org.
+For a detailed, comparative analysis of provisions in all 50 states and DC that can leave children more vulnerable to forced marriage and the harms of early marriage, or help keep them safe, please see Tahirih's report, Falling Through the Cracks: How Laws Allow Child Marriage to Happen in Today's America (August 2017; with appendices updated August 2020).
+Tahirih's report, a factsheet on the harmful impacts of child marriage, a compilation of 20 survivors' stories, and other key resources are available at tahirih.org/childmarriage.
+For more information about the national legislative landscape or about how a particular state's marriage-related laws or proposed reforms may impact children, contact the Tahirih Justice Center at policy@tahirih.org.